brmcdoug/xrv9kvm/README.md

 # xrv9kvm
-A little tool for building xrv9k virtual router topologies on the cheap
+A little tool for building xrv9k virtual router topologies ON THE CHEAP

 1. HW Requirements:
     * ubuntu 20.04 or 18.04, minimum 16 vCPU, 96GB memory, 200GB disk